RIKEN-RCCS/lens3/v1/doc/user-guide.md

   distinct.
 * Access keys have expiration.
 * Rich features are dropped.
-* Some lockings in accessing a database are omitted.
+* Some locks in accessing a database are omitted.
 Operations by Lens3-Api and the administrator tool is sloppy.
-* MC commands are directly invoked at the Lens3-Api host to change the setting of a MinIO instance.
-MC commands were only invoked at Lens3-Mux in v1.1.
+* MC commands are directly invoked from Lens3-Api to change the setting of a MinIO instance.
+MC commands were invoked at Lens3-Mux in v1.1.